boyac/pyGamgee/README.md

 ![PyGamgee Logo](assets/logo.png)

-# PyGamgee 小僕人: A RAG-Based Learning Assistant
+# PyGamgee: A RAG-Based Learning Assistant

 ## About
 This project aims to enhance how we interact with information and make learning more efficient by leveraging **open-source language models**.
 While the current model is small, it’s effective for retrieving relevant information for **studying**, **decision-making**, and **analysis**.
 The system operates **locally**, ensuring **privacy** and **offline access** without relying on cloud services.